 To answer how will businesses use web 3.0 technologies?, businesses – both traditional and new, will open the gates for Blockchain and the capabilities the technology brings alongside.
 You will see your apps getting a Blockchain upgrade, where everything will be made transparent and open to access for all.

-- With Augmented and Virtual reality and high-fidelity 3D graphics, user interface of digital web will combine with the physical, real world.
-The gap between the digital and physical environment will fill and we will expand the capability to bring physical object in digital world and digital objects in the physical world.
+- With Augmented and Virtual reality and high-fidelity 3D graphics, the user interface of digital web will combine with the physical, real world.
+The gap between the digital and physical environment will fill and we will expand the capability to bring physical objects in the digital world and digital objects in the physical world.

 - With IoT devices running on ever-increasingly advanced networks such as 5G, the Web will be ubiquitous through internet connected computer interfaces of physical objects.
 Everything from phones to watches, cars to drones, and refrigerators to ovens will be connected to the internet.

 - With artificial intelligence technology, computers will analyze and learn on the move to offer user-centric interactions.
 Capabilities like chatbots acting on the front end, combined and machine learning algorithms working on the back end will make user experience relevant and semantic by analyzing structured and unstructured data sets.

 Web 3.0 features will bring pro-privacy and anti-monopoly models on the table.
 It won’t incentivize centralized platforms who keep the control of users’ data in their hands.
 We will see a turnaround with decentralization and privacy coming at the center.
 With users now controlling how their data is viewed, the monopoly of tech giants will end and there will be less to zero instances of data privacy hacks.

 The Web 3.0 will be a lot more safe than its predecessors.
 Powered by decentralization and distributed nature, it will become impossible for hackers to penetrate the network without the operation being traced back to them.